sulthanqintara/backend-edu-app-api/README.md

 ```
 node index
 ```
 The application will run on the designated port.
-Since we used the 8000 port to run the backend, it should run on [https://nodejs-eduapp-b-23.herokuapp.com/](https://nodejs-eduapp-b-23.herokuapp.com/).
+It should run on [https://nodejs-eduapp-b-23.herokuapp.com/](https://nodejs-eduapp-b-23.herokuapp.com/).
 <br>

 ### **AVAILABLE ROUTES**